Lady's companion: In the works of Agatha Christie

 There are numerous lady's companions in the mysteries of Agatha Christie, e.g. After the Funeral.
 In her novels dating before the Second World War, the companion is presented as a conventional feature of the life of the moneyed classes.
 However, it is after the Second World War that desperation begins to creep in.
 The companions after the Second World War are generally elderly women who grew up in Victorian times without the expectation of having to provide for themselves, but who find themselves impoverished due to the decline of the fortunes of many once well-to-do families as a result of the Great Depression and the investment losses incurred during the War.
 At the same time, the women who employ them are often not so well off as they once were themselves, especially in net terms due to high rates of property taxation.

 This situation is complicated by the collapse in the supply of working-class servants due to changing labour market conditions and social attitudes, so that companions are increasingly asked to perform domestic duties which they find humiliating, especially since they at one point had servants waiting on them.
 Along with the growing keenness of young middle-class women to take advantage of the broadening range of options available to them to have a career, this degradation of the status of the companion represents the closure of the era of the lady's companion in the United Kingdom.

-A notable companion, Miss Gilchrist appears in the aforementioned After the Funeral.
-After drugging and murdering her employer to steal a valuable artwork, she disguises herself as the dead woman to attend a funeral, in order to turn the family against each other.